huynhthaihoa/huynhthaihoa.github.io/about.md

 title: About
 permalink: /about/
 ---
+"You may say I'm a dreamer, but I'm not the only one..."
+(Imagine - John Lennon)

 My name is Thai-Hoa Huynh (you can call me Hoa).
 I'm just one more developer from Vietnam with enthusiasm in IT and Computer Science.